Venafi/vault-pki-monitor-venafi/README.md

 ## Developer Quickstart (Linux only)

-1. We supportiong Go versions from 1.11
+1. Go versions 1.11 or later are supported.

 1. Export your Venafi Platform configuration variables:
     ```